Research

 Speculation and the Biopolitical Imaginary

 This project explores the Bodies in Transit archive, an artifact of mid-nineteenth-century public health administration in New York City.
 The ledgers, which tracked the transit of every corpse that moved through the island of Manhattan between 1859 and 1894 and categorized entrants by their cause of death, nationality, and occupation, present a unique lens through which I explore the intersections of speculation, biopolitics, and urban space.
 I first establish a conceptual framework of “speculation” by dissecting its etymological genealogy, the roots of which share a preoccupation with vision and sight.
 I note that in practice, the abstracting and rationalizing tendencies of speculation operate by envisioning, calculating, and coercing specific outcomes into realization.
 I apply this framework to Bodies in Transit to historicize the ways in which biopolitics, the means through which the state forms, represents, and manages populations, are indexed to speculative economic practices.
-I read Bodies in Transit through the framework of speculation to articulate a field of meaning that illuminates the complex material and epistemic conditions surrounding its implementation and utility.
-As I argue, the ledgers were a response to the acceleration of real estate speculation in Manhattan, a trend that incentivized property owners to disinter burial grounds to relocate corpses to rural areas, and thereby connected the speculative logics of real estate to those of public health, spatial order, and surveillance.
 By thinking across and through the layered meanings of “speculation,” this essay illuminates how the state’s economy of knowledge is intimately related to biopolitical practices of surveillance and abstract representations of financial value in the modern city.
 This essay was published in the March 2023 issue of American Quarterly.

 Recover and Remix